liuxiyang641/liuxiyang641.github.io/source/_posts/collection/LLM-IE1.md

 北大，arXiv，[代码](https://github.com/ShuheWang1998/GPT-NER)。

-> Despite the fact that large-scale Language Models (LLM) have achieved SOTA performances on a variety of NLP tasks, its performance on NER is still signiﬁcantly below supervised baselines.
+> Despite the fact that large-scale Language Models (LLM) have achieved SOTA performances on a variety of NLP tasks, its performance on NER is still significantly below supervised baselines.
 This is due to the gap between the two tasks the NER and LLMs: the former is a sequence labeling task in nature while the latter is a text-generation model.
 >
 > In this paper, we propose GPT-NER to resolve this issue.
-GPT-NER bridges the gap by transforming the sequence labeling task to a generation task that can be easily adapted by LLMs e.g., the task of ﬁnding location entities in the input text Columbus is a city is transformed to generate the text sequence @@Columbus## is a city, where special tokens @@## marks the entity to extract.
-To efﬁciently address the hallucination issue of LLMs, where LLMs have a strong inclination to over-conﬁdently label NULL inputs as entities, we propose a self-veriﬁcation strategy by prompting LLMs to ask itself whether the extracted entities belong to a labeled entity tag.
+GPT-NER bridges the gap by transforming the sequence labeling task to a generation task that can be easily adapted by LLMs e.g., the task of finding location entities in the input text Columbus is a city is transformed to generate the text sequence @@Columbus## is a city, where special tokens @@## marks the entity to extract.
+To efficiently address the hallucination issue of LLMs, where LLMs have a strong inclination to over-confidently label NULL inputs as entities, we propose a self-verification strategy by prompting LLMs to ask itself whether the extracted entities belong to a labeled entity tag.
 >
-> We conduct experiments on ﬁve widely adopted NER datasets, and GPT-NER achieves comparable performances to fully supervised baselines, which is the ﬁrst time as far as we are concerned.
-More importantly, we ﬁnd that GPT-NER exhibits a greater ability in the low-resource and few-shot setups, when the amount of training data is extremely scarce, GPT-NER performs significantly better than supervised models.
+> We conduct experiments on five widely adopted NER datasets, and GPT-NER achieves comparable performances to fully supervised baselines, which is the first time as far as we are concerned.
+More importantly, we find that GPT-NER exhibits a greater ability in the low-resource and few-shot setups, when the amount of training data is extremely scarce, GPT-NER performs significantly better than supervised models.
 This demonstrates the capabilities of GPT-NER in real-world NER applications where the number of labeled examples is limited.

 方法图：